FOCUS AND SCOPE

-Authors are NOT required to pay for Article Submission Fees as part of the shipping process to contribute to reviewing costs.
+Authors are NOT required to pay for Article Submission Fees as part of the shipping process to contribute to review costs.

 Each contributing author to be delivered two copies of the journal (hardcopy).
-We encourage authors to promote our Journal to their colleague.
+We encourage authors to promote our Journal to their colleagues.

 Before you accept or decline an invitation to review, please note the following questions:

 - Was the article requested to be reviewed according to your expertise?
-If you receive a text that covers topics that are not in accordance with your area of expertise, please notify the editor or recommend alternative reviewers.
+If you receive a text that covers topics that are not by your area of expertise, please notify the editor or recommend alternative reviewers.